kaliRegenold/SeniorDesign/DesignDoc/source/overview.rst

 Space is full of scientific potential and untapped resources.
 However, due to the current limitation of technology we must rely on machines to study and potentially gather resources from places other than earth.
-Due to the vastness of space direct human control is not possible and machines must be able to preform tasks on their own.
-Our goal at Moonrockers is to research and develop a fully autonomous mining machine that can compete against the best autonomous mining machines in a competition simulating Martian conditions.
-In years past Moonrockers have perfected the mechanics of such a machine, but have put little effort into the autonomous control.
+Due to the vastness of space, direct human control is not possible and machines must be able to preform tasks on their own.
+Our goal at Moonrockers is to research and develop a fully autonomous mining machine that can compete in the NASA RMC, a competition that simulates
-In 2018/2019, we intend to change that.
+Martian conditions.
+In years past, Moonrockers have perfected the mechanics of such a machine, and are now focusing on autonomous control.

 Purpose of the System
 ~~~~~~~~~~~~~~~~~~~~~